 2. Understanding Socioeconomic Status and Privacy

 Since the investigations of John Gilliom and Ellen Alderman, there has been little inquiry into how people living in poverty or individuals marginalized by low socioeconomic status experience privacy.
-Scholars and advocates have expressed concerns that the poor may be subjected to greater government and private-sector surveillance by virtue of participation in social service programs, the dynamics of low-wage workplaces, and the reality of policing in poorer neighborhoods.
-The Foundation intends to fund investigation of the privacy experience of people of low socioeconomic status.
+When the Foundation’s board was setting its grant-making priorities, scholars and advocates were expressing concerns that the poor may be subjected to greater government and private-sector surveillance by virtue of participation in social service programs, the dynamics of low-wage workplaces, and the reality of policing in poorer neighborhoods.
+In order to contribute to a growing body of research, the Foundation funded investigation of the privacy experience of people of low socioeconomic status.